 The Employment Law for Termination of an Employment Contract

-Under the all contracts of employment must state the length of the minimum notice period that the employee must give and receive to terminate the contract.
+Contracts of employment must state the length of the minimum notice period that the employee must give and receive to terminate the contract.
 If the employee chooses to end it, then it is terminated by mutual consent and in theory, they will not have a claim against you.

 If you wish to fire an employee or end an employment contract yourself, you can do this at any time.
 If not done properly, this could lead to a number of defending claims from the employee.
 These include:

 - Wrongful dismissal: or failure to provide sufficient notice